Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 # TODO: Mention racing lines will make the model not know how to react near the border unless much more recovery data than normal data has
 # been recorded, which is actually the other way around...

+New training data was recorded to keep the vehicle driving on the road, using the mouse to progressively steer it, generating smother data, as we can see in this portion of one of the CSV files:

+# TODO: Add CSV

+This new training data includes both normal laps and recovery data, both recorded in both directions.

+The images from all 3 cameras have been used and all that data have been augmented using various methods, from simple ones like flipping the images horizontally and changing the sign of the angle, to more advanced ones like changing the brightness, contrast or sharpness of the images.

+It's worth mentioning that the performance of the model is still not amazing mainly due to the way the full laps were recorded, as instead of doing center lane driving I tried to follow racing lines, which won't help the model drive properly with this kind of neural network (it won't be able to drive properly nor on the center of the lane nor following racing lines as I did).

+For details about this issue and how I created the training data, see the next section.